sayrer/bazel-lesson-2/README.md

 $ bazel run //:gazelle -- update-repos -from_file=go/nonbazel/go.mod
 ```

-will add the required dependencies to `WORKSPACE`.
+will add the required dependencies to `WORKSPACE`:

 ```
 go_repository(